Star Trek V: The Final Frontier: Development

-Loughery stopped work on the script when the Writers Guild of America went on strike, and the production was further delayed when Nimoy began working on another project.
+Loughery stopped work on the script when the Writers Guild of America went on strike, and the production was further delayed when Nimoy began working on The Good Mother.
 During this time, Shatner reconsidered elements of the Star Trek V story; he made Sybok's character softer and more sympathetic.
 When the writers' strike ended, Loughery returned to work on the script, while Shatner flew to the Himalayas for a job.
 When he returned, he felt betrayed by Loughery's revisions, which he felt transformed the search for God into the search for the mythical paradise Sha Ka Ree—a word play on "Sean Connery", whom they wanted for Sybok's role.
 Though Shatner convinced Bennett and Loughery to revise much of the script, Sha Ka Ree remained; it was changed to a place of ultimate knowledge of which Sybok had received visions.
 The script was also rewritten to address Nimoy and Kelley's concerns.

 While Roddenberry, Kelley and Nimoy gave their approval to the revised script, Paramount was concerned that the film would go over-budget as written and ordered cuts.
 Shatner's envisioned angels and demons at the film's climax were converted to rock monsters that the false god would animate from the earth.
 Shatner wanted six of the creatures, but was forced to accept just one.
 Concerned that the franchise's momentum following The Voyage Home had disappeared, Paramount rushed the film into production in late 1988, despite the writers' strike cutting into pre-production.